How To Execute Referral Marketing For Your Business

 To optimise properly, you should follow these steps

-- Tweak your marketing messaging and create A/B tests to check different subject lines, targeting options, time of launch and color scheme with social media.
+- Tweak your marketing messaging and create A/B tests to check different subject lines, targeting options, time of launch and colour scheme with social media.

 - The goal should be to maximise referrals at a minimum cost.